TheIconfactory/Tapestry/Documentation/API.md

 ```

 If you have used Node.js’s module loading, the approach above is very similar approach.
 Note that there is no need to export functions from the .js file that is being loaded: all functions and variables in the file are exported.

+### TBD resetAuthorization()

+Any authorization associated with the feed using the connector will be removed.
+This should be used when an unrecoverable error is detected.

+It’s an indicator that something is very broken and we need to power cycle the account behind the feed.
+The user will be prompted to reauthorize the feed.

 ## Configuration